Representations of Solvable Subgroups of PSL(3,C): Notation and Background

-As in the case of automorphisms of $\CP^1$, we classify the elements of $\PSL$ in three classes: elliptic, parabolic and loxodromic.
-However, unlike the classical case, we consider several subclasses in each case.
-For a complete description of this classification, see Section 4.2 of \cite{ckg_libro}.
-We will give a quick summary of the subclasses of elements we will be using.\\
+As in the case of automorphisms of $\mathbb{CP}^1$, we classify the elements of $\text{PSL}\left(3,\mathbb{C}\right)$ in three classes: elliptic, parabolic and loxodromic.
+However, unlike the classical case, there are several subclasses in each case (see Section 4.2 of \cite{ckg_libro}).
+We now give a quick summary of the subclasses of elements we will be using.